Frequently Asked Questions

 The app offers a 30-day rolling pass, which does not lock you into a calendar month, and provides the flexibility to purchase and use the pass at any time during the month.

 Note: You may use Zone 1, Zone 2 and Cincinnati Bell Connector streetcar passes to ride anywhere Metro goes.
 Using these passes in higher zones will require a cash drop in the farebox to pay the zone fare.
 30-day passes for Harrison, Zone 4, Clermont or Zone 5 may only be used in those zones or lower.
 This is due to the technical limitations of Metro’s fareboxes.

 Can I purchase a Metro/TANK (M/T) 30-day rolling pass using Cincy EZRide?

 Yes.
-TANK (Transit Authority of Northern Kentucky) has agreed to accept the M/T 30-day rolling pass mobile ticket.
+TANK (Transit Authority of Northern Kentucky) accepts the M/T 30-day rolling pass mobile ticket.
 No other TANK passes are sold on Cincy EZRide.

 Can I purchase Rt.
 72 1-ride tickets using the app?

-Yes, you may purchase 1-ride tickets for Rt.
-72 for $2.25 when that service is operating, usually between June and October each year.
+Yes, in 2019 you may purchase 1-ride tickets for Rt.
+72 for $2.25 when that service is operating from May 26th through October 27th.
 Once that service is no longer offered, the ticket will not be valid.
-For example, this year that service ends Oct.
-30, so any Rt.
-72 1-ride tickets you have stored on your device must be used by that date or they will expire.
+Any Rt.
+72 1-ride tickets you have stored on your device must be used by October 27, 2019 or they will expire.
 No refunds will be given.